Gabriel-co/Basic_CAD/README.md

 ## Fork

 ### Description
-The base to fit the wheel of the castor project.
+The base to fit the wheel of the caster project.
 ### Evidence
 https://cvilleschools.onshape.com/documents/6ca4d7aa9c812687c4ebb00f/w/23768fb105910873cce377a2/e/3e95bcf66a4f5a614f44f4d1
 ### Image